On Malyshev's method of automorphic functions in diffraction by wedges: Stationary diffraction and boundary value problems in angles

 The application of these results to time-dependent diffraction by wedges was done in 2006--2019 by the authors \ci{KM2006,KM2007,KM2019}, where, in particular, the {\bf limiting amplitude principle} (\ref{lap}) was established as well as (\ref{lab}).

-Another approach to the construction of solutions to (\ref{AB}) has been suggested by { Maz'ya} and Plamenevskii \ci{MP1971, MP1975}.
-However, this approach is applicable only to equations with real coefficients that is not sufficient for application to the diffraction problems.
+Another approach to the construction of solutions to (\ref{AB}) has been suggested by Maz'ya and Plamenevskii \ci{MP1971, MP1975}.
+This approach is applicable only to equations with real coefficients that is not sufficient for application to the diffraction problems.

-Many works { published} since 1980' concern a wide spectrum of properties of solutions to the boundary problems of type (\ref{AB}) in different regions with angles, see Grisvard \ci{G1985}, Costabel and Stephan \ci{CS1985}, Dauge \ci{D1988}, Bernard \ci{B1987,B2006}, Nazarov and Plamenevskii \ci{NP1994}, Bonnet-Ben Dhia and Joly \ci{BJ1993}, Bonnet-Ben Dhia, Dauge and Ramdani \ci{BDR1999}, Meister with collaborators \ci{M1987}--\ci{M1992}, Penzel and Teixeira \ci{PT1999}, Castro and Kapanadze \ci{CK2015}, and others.
+Many works published since 1980' concern a wide spectrum of properties of solutions to the boundary problems of type (\ref{AB}) in different regions with angles, see Grisvard \ci{G1985}, Costabel and Stephan \ci{CS1985}, Dauge \ci{D1988}, Bernard \ci{B1987,B2006}, Nazarov and Plamenevskii \ci{NP1994}, Bonnet-Ben Dhia and Joly \ci{BJ1993}, Bonnet-Ben Dhia, Dauge and Ramdani \ci{BDR1999}, Meister with collaborators \ci{M1987}--\ci{M1992}, Penzel and Teixeira \ci{PT1999}, Castro and Kapanadze \ci{CK2015}, and others.
 The detailed survey can be found in \ci{KM2019}.

-{ Note that Malyshev's method plays an important role in the theory of Queueing Systems and Analytic Combinatorics \ci{FIM2017}. { Another important area of application of Malyshev's method is the linear theory of water waves.
+Note that Malyshev's method plays an important role in the theory of Queueing Systems and Analytic Combinatorics \ci{FIM2017}.

+Another important area of application of Malyshev's method is the linear theory of water waves.
 In particular, the method was applied in 1996--2002 by the authors together with P.N.
 Zhevandrov to trapped modes on a sloping beach.
-As the result, the long-standing problem of the completeness of the Ursell's modes has been solved \ci {KMZ1996, KMZ2002, MZ1998}.
+As the result, the long-standing problem of the completeness of the Ursell's modes has been solved \ci {KMZ1996,M1995}, (see also \ci {MZ1998, ZM} where this method was used ).
 This progress is due to the fact that the method allows one to obtain {\it all} solutions of the boundary value problems in angles.